 Dependent on the size of the defects and they density the casting can either be accepted, reworked or rejected.
 This is a very useful process for identifying surface faults that would otherwise be invisible and gives a tell tale sign that a bigger problem may be underneath the skin of the casting.
 It is also very useful for the identification of

-To check a castings integrity as thoroughly as possible without changing it then x-ray is used to ascertain whether defect exist internally.
+To check a castings integrity as thoroughly as possible without changing it x-ray is used to ascertain whether defect exist internally.
 This is the best way of ensuring that on machining no defects will be found.
 It also verifies hat wall thicknesses are as drawn without anything untoward which cannot be identified by eye or other processes.
 This is usually only specified for safety critical castings.

 Ultrasonic Testing Of Casting Integrity